Stackclash/5e-vault/5. Mechanics/Bestiary/Giant/Cyclops.md

 - monster/environment/underdark
 - monster/size/huge
 - monster/type/giant
-statblock: inline
+aliases: ["Cyclops"]
 ---
 # Cyclops
 *Source: Monster Manual p.
-45, The Rise of Tiamat, Tomb of Annihilation, Ghosts of Saltmarsh, Explorer's Guide to Wildemount, Mythic Odysseys of Theros, Candlekeep Mysteries, The Wild Beyond the Witchlight, Dragonlance: Shadow of the Dragon Queen*
+45. Available in the Basic Rules.*

 Cyclopes are one-eyed giants that eke out a meager existence in wild lands.
 Isolationists by nature, they avoid contact with other races and try to drive away strangers in their territory.